Why Operación Sonrisa is close to Bernardo Villars' heart

 As with many companies in the industry, the firm started small with just four staff.
 By 1990, Villars’ mother Susana; one of the three daughters of the founder, was running the business, which now has 80 employees.

-Villars himself, who is aged 35, started working in the family business in 2001.
+Villars himself, started working in the family business in 2001.
 Grupo Gamundi’s services include international moving, records storage and specialist logistics services including moving IT servers and cash dispensing machines (ATMs).

 The company prides itself on training its staff, and most have been long term employees, working for Grupo Gamundi for 20 years or more.